 OAUG Mobile Apps for Enterprises Special Interest Group, is a not-for-profit organization.

 Article II: Purpose & Objectives

-Address all Mobile Apps that work with Oracle E-Business Suite; promoting through education and training programs and events associated with its use through conferences, publications and list server; providing feedback from the user community to Oracle as a channel for recommending enhancements and influencing the future development direction; collaborating with Oracle to build Mobile Apps for EBS as one of the best-in-class Apps and help worldwide adoption.
+Address all Mobile Apps that work with Oracle E-Business Suite; promoting through education and training programs and events associated with its use through conferences, publications and list server; providing feedback from the user community to Oracle as a channel for recommending enhancements and influencing the future development direction; collaborating with Oracle to build Mobile Apps for Enterprises as one of the best-in-class Apps and help worldwide adoption.

 Article III: Membership

 Membership is open to all active OAUG members with an interest in Oracle Mobile Apps for Enterprises, with no dues for membership.

 In order to maintain its affiliation with the OAUG in good standing, Mobile Apps for Enterprises SIG will:

 [a] Provide the OAUG with properly filled-up Group Affiliation Forms on an annual basis, or as required.

 [b] Subscribe to the OAUG Geo/SIG Membership Application so that OAUG can obtain members list directly or alternately provide an updated members list on an annual basis.